yetulaxman/containers-workflows/_hands-on/day4/snakemake-tykky.md

 mkdir -p /projappl/<project>/$USER && mkdir -p /projappl/<project>/$USER/snakemake_tykky
 conda-containerize new --prefix  /projappl/<project>/$USER/snakemake_tykky env.yaml
 ```

-In the above example, Tykky installs a basic setup (as listed in the file, env.yml) to the directory '/projappl/project_xxxx/snakemake_tykky'.
+In the above example, Tykky installs a basic setup (as listed in the file, env.yml) to the directory '/projappl/project_xxxx/$USER/snakemake_tykky'.
 Please note that you have to add the bin directory of installation to the $PATH variable before start using the installed environment.

-Once the environment is successfully installed, one has to use add the installed path as below:
+Once the environment is successfully installed, one has to use add the installed bin path as below:

 ```
 export PATH="/projappl/project_xxxx/$USER/snakemake_tykky/bin:$PATH"
 ```
-Download the needed codes for installation and data from [allas](https://a3s.fi/snakemake/snakemake_tutorial.tar.gz)
+Download tutorial material ( codes for installation and data)  from [allas](https://a3s.fi/snakemake/snakemake_tutorial.tar.gz) object storage as below:

 ```bash
 wget https://a3s.fi/snakemake/snakemake_tutorial.tar.gz
 tar -xavf snakemake_tutorial.tar.gz
 ```
-Install necessary python environment using tykky as described above.
-Once installation is succesful, add the fillowing code to run as batch script:
+Install necessary python environment using tykky wrapper as instructed above.
+Once installation is succesful, you can use the following code to run as batch script (file: tutorial-sbatch.sh):

 ```bash
 #!/bin/bash
 #SBATCH --job-name=myTest